LeetLLM

 Feature additions with clear specificationsHandling of proprietary codebases or internal APIs

-Code navigation in large repositoriesSpeed and cost efficiency for your use case
+Code exploration in large repositoriesSpeed and cost efficiency for your use case

 Following existing patterns and conventionsQuality of code explanations and documentation